TOOL » LINUX » MANAGER

 sudo nmcli con up NAME # Apply changes

-cat /etc/resolv.conf # Check if it is applied
+cat /etc/resolv.conf # Check if it is appliedGUI

 shell

-sudo pacman -S nm-connection-editor network-manager-applet
+sudo pacman -S nm-connection-editor network-manager-appletsystemd-networkd

-is usually installed by default, and it includes systemd-networkd.
+systemd is usually installed by default, and it includes systemd-networkd.

-It works by adding configuration files into the /etc/systemd/network/
+It works by adding configuration files into the /etc/systemd/network/ folder.
+Samples can be found at /usr/lib/systemd/network/.

 Wired configuration

-Copy or create a symbolic link of 89-ethernet.network.example
+Copy or create a symbolic link of 89-ethernet.network.example.

 shell

-ln -s /usr/lib/systemd/network/89-ethernet.network.example /etc/systemd/network/89-ethernet.network
+ln -s /usr/lib/systemd/network/89-ethernet.network.example /etc/systemd/network/89-ethernet.networkStart/enable systemd-networkd service.

 shell